HubDanDevMan/matura/chapters/Filesystems.md

 their inode number, links would not be possible and the OS would have to copy the the entire executable GCC to the new location and store it under a different file name.
 Links allow the filesystem to effectively safe storage space and thats why modern filesystems use inode numbers to identify a file.
+In our case the whole space of the superblock is allocated upon disk formatting.
+This leaves the possibility of 'running out of space' without the storage device being even remotely full.
+This occures when all the inodes in the superblock are used up.
+This happens only when a computer user creates many files that take up close to no space.

 It is important to point out that Windows' NTFS groups file metadata differently.
-We are not going to cover NTFS because it is proprietary.
+We are not going to cover NTFS because the official version is proprietary.
 While most mechanism in NTFS are similar to unix filesystem mechanisms, they often have a different name.
 The superblock is called the *Master File Table* and inode numbers are called *FileID*s.

 ## Sector allocation